SaadJamilAkhtar/SaadJamilAkhtar/README.md

 <h3>About Me</h3>

-- I am passionate about exploring new technologies and developing innovative software solutions.
-With a background in Software Engineering from the National University of Science and Technology, I strive to stay updated with the latest trends in web technologies and cybersecurity.
+As a seasoned software engineer, I thrive on exploring emerging technologies and crafting innovative software solutions.
+With extensive experience in the field, I possess a deep understanding of web technologies and cybersecurity trends.

 <h3>Tech Stack</h3>